mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 ## TODO

 ### Active
+- Prep for Wednesday's board meeting
+- Call with Sean re: GitHub workflow
 - Get a handle on user research / help and set up processes / meeting
-- Follow up on installation request
-- Respond to Ghislaine's two emails
-- Follow up with SJ re: next call (after Nov 10)
-- Follow up with Ryan
+- Figure out next conversations to have with the team
+- Analyze existing data for product strategy

 ### Backlog
 - Lots of administrative and IT stuff for the org transition
-- Figure out next conversations to have with the team
-- Analyze existing data for product strategy
 - Read through Sean's Querydown doc
 - Reach out to sponsors for user interviews
 - Set up MFA for AWS account
+- Follow up with Ryan
 - Start planning out fundraising conversations
 - Consider reaching out to How to Raise Money cohort for fundraising brainstorming
 - Replace Ondrej's accounts as IT admin